SoheibKaddouri/smart-campus-api/READme.md

-**Cybersecurity Risks of Exposing Java Stack Traces**
+# Cybersecurity Risks of Exposing Java Stack Traces

 From a cybersecurity standpoint, exposing internal Java stack traces to external API consumers is extremely dangerous.

 A stack trace reveals internal implementation details that attackers can exploit.

-1\.
-Technology Fingerprinting
+## 1. Technology Fingerprinting

 A stack trace exposes:

-The exact Java version
+- The exact Java version

-The JAX‑RS implementation (Jersey, RESTEasy, etc.)
+- The JAX‑RS implementation (Jersey, RESTEasy, etc.)

-Internal libraries and versions
+- Internal libraries and versions

-Frameworks and server containers
+- Frameworks and server containers

 Attackers use this information to identify known vulnerabilities in those components.

-2\.
-File Paths and Server Structure
+## 2. File Paths and Server Structure

 Stack traces often reveal:

-Absolute file paths
+- Absolute file paths

-Directory layouts
+- Directory layouts

-Package names
+- Package names

-Class names and method names
+- Class names and method names

 This helps attackers map your server’s internal structure, making targeted attacks easier.

-3\.
-Sensitive Logic Exposure
+## 3. Sensitive Logic Exposure

 Stack traces can reveal:

-Internal business logic
+- Internal business logic

-Validation rules
+- Validation rules

-Hidden endpoints
+- Hidden endpoints

-Database interaction layers
+- Database interaction layers

-Names of private classes and methods
+- Names of private classes and methods

 This information can be used to craft precise malicious requests.

-4\.
-Injection Attack Assistance
+## 4. Injection Attack Assistance

 If an exception originates from:

-SQL queries
+- SQL queries

-JSON parsing
+- JSON parsing
 XML parsing

-File handling
+File handling,

-…the stack trace may expose:
+the stack trace may expose:

-SQL statements
+- SQL statements,

-Table names
+- Table names,

-Column names
+- Column names,

-ORM mappings
+- ORM mappings.
 This dramatically increases the success rate of SQL injection or deserialization attacks.

-5\.
-Denial‑of‑Service (DoS) Amplification
+## 5. Denial‑of‑Service (DoS) Amplification
 Verbose stack traces:

-Increase response size
+- Increase response size

-Increase CPU load
+- Increase CPU load

-Make it easier to craft requests that trigger expensive error paths
+- Make it easier to craft requests that trigger expensive error paths.
 Attackers can exploit this to degrade or crash the service.

-Summary
+### Summary
 Exposing stack traces gives attackers:

-What technology you use
+- What technology you use

-How your code is structured
+- How your code is structured

-Where your files live
+- Where your files live

-What your internal logic looks like
+- What your internal logic looks like

-What libraries and versions you run
+- What libraries and versions you run

-Potential injection points
+- Potential injection points.
 This is why professional APIs never expose stack traces and always use a global 500 mapper.